vtex-apps/io-documentation/docs/en/Concepts/composition.md

 ## Slots

-The `slots` composition allows you to declare child blocks using regular React props instead of declaring an array for it.
+The `slots` composition, in turn, allows you to declare child blocks using regular React props instead of declaring an array for it.

 ```json
 {